gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 her legs dangling into the hole.
 Taking a deep breath,
-she twisted around onto her stomach, grabbed hold of Dockety's arm with both hands, and slid down it into the unknown.
+she twisted around onto her stomach, grabbed hold of Dockety's arm with both paws, and slid down it into the unknown.

 ## Chapter 11: Eyes Everywhere